 - We leave the Garden Route early this morning and drive to Port Elizabeth to take a flight to Johannesburg, from where we drive east into Mpumalanga.
-Our overnight stop is situated in the countryside just outside of Dullstroom, and we have an opportunity to spot many different bird species here, along with a wide diversity of plants within this grassland.
+Our overnight stop is situated in the countryside just outside Dullstroom.
+Birds we may see here include southern bald ibis, Gurney’s sugarbird, wattled and blue cranes, Denham’s bustard and buff-streaked chat.

 - Accommodation: Mpumlanga, 1-night on full board basis.

-- Our route from Mpumalanga crosses Long Tom Pass and through the beautiful landscape of the highveld en route to Kruger National Park.
-We stop at Blyde River Canyon and the Three Rondavels where we look for bush blackcap, the gorgeous bush shrike, and the rare endemic blue swallow that breeds in this area.
+- Our route from Mpumalanga crosses Long Tom Pass and the beautiful landscape of the highveld en route to Kruger National Park.
+We stop at Blyde River Canyon and the Three Rondavels where we look for bush blackcap, gorgeous bush-shrike, and the rare endemic blue swallow that breeds in this area.